srobo/website/covid-19.md

 We will be briefing all volunteers and attendees about best hygiene practices, both in advance and on the day, ensuring they're followed throughout the competition.

 We expect everyone attending the competition to follow the [guidelines][phe-guidelines] on COVID-19 from Public Health England.

+### Virtual Competition

+We will be running a virtual Student Robotics Competition this summer, with our initial test event being **late May / early June**.
+This will be a simulator-based competition.
+Our volunteers are working hard to make this the best possible experience for teams and spectators despite the short timescales.

+We aim to keep the virtual competition rules as similar to the SR2020 game, [Two Colours]({{ site.baseurl }}/docs/rules/), as possible.

+Due to the nature of a virtual competition, we should be able to allow competing schools to enter additional teams.

 ## Assistance from volunteers